ParaCoToUl/noarr-pipelines/bindings/README.md

 >                           int *heights, int *widths)
 > ```

-Note that we use arrays just because R does not support non-array types and we use the same C code for both languages, python can actually pass scalar values (and even structures/unions).
+Note that we use arrays just because R does not support non-array types and we use the same C code for both languages, Python can actually pass scalar values (and even structures/unions).

-For more information, see the [ctypes](https://docs.python.org/3/library/ctypes.html) documentation.
+For more information, see the [ctypes](https://docs.Python.org/3/library/ctypes.html) documentation.

-## How to build the demonstrational dynamic library (for both R and python)
+## How to build the demonstrational dynamic library (for both R and Python)

 The following two sections describe how to build the dynamic library on Linux and Windows, this assumes you have installed [CUDA toolkit](https://developer.nvidia.com/cuda-downloads) (does not apply to dummy GPU versions).